acristoforetti/Product_Recomandation/README.md

 From the result of the basic model, I performed a feature selection using the feature importance from the XGBoost output.
 I have removed the features with value zero and close to zero.

 With the new list of variables, I have performed the grid search to optimise the model.
-The result for the last model was 0.0298528 (in this I did not use the feature selection and I used all the features).
+The result for the last model was 0.0298528 .
-###### Future improvements

-These are the list of possible areas that I have identified as potential improvements:

-- I have used training data with target in June 2015 which worked better that 2016.
-However, this is not optimal, as I have not used the most recent data.
-A good approach can be to try to combine the result from the two models.
-- I have used a single model with multiple categories.
-However, products seem to change in different way during the year with some general trends and single product trends.
-Maybe, by building a single binary model for each product, prediction can be improved.
-- More time could be dedicated to understanding the relationship between abandoning and acquiring new products.
-- I have not tested a solution based collaborative filter.
-I have tried to use this in the past on tariff recommendation models in telco with very negative results.
-However, this could be something to test.
-- Finally, I have only tested a XGBoost, while logistic regression and random forest were other potential candidates.